elifiner/pydump/README.md

 #### :: Warning ::

 This is not a core dump.
 So do not expect everything to function as though it were a live session.
-There is danger in running what is essentially live production code, that is most likely broken in unknown ways.
-There is great power in running some trivial functionality.
-Especially query functions.
-But understand the risks of running anything that can cause data writes / loss.
+There is danger in running what is essentially live production code, that is most likely broken in unknown ways, if you're in an environment where you could cause data corruption or loss.
+However, there is much to gain by keeping as many "live" objects as possible around.
+Most of the time you need to run that one harmless query function with a different argument, just to see if returns a correct value.

 ``` python
 import keepTrace, dill